Dean-Bosman/ELK-Stack-Project/README.md

 Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-TODO: List the IP addresses of the machines you are monitoring
+Web-1, 10.0.0.5
+Web-2, 10.0.0.6
+Web-3, 10.0.0.8

 We have installed the following Beats on these machines:

-TODO: Specify which Beats you successfully installed
+Filebeat
+Metricbeat

 These Beats allow us to collect the following information from each machine:

-TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., Winlogbeat collects Windows logs, which we use to track user logon events, etc.
+Filebeat collects system logs, which can be used to track system events, etc.
+Metricbeat collects system and service metric data, which we can use to see CPU usage, etc.

 Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:

-Copy the _____ file to _____.
+Copy the roles_ file to /etc/ansible/roles.
-Update the _____ file to include...
-Run the playbook, and navigate to ____ to check that the installation worked as expected.
+Update the Hosts file to include Webservers IP's and ELK Server IP Run the playbook, and navigate to http://[ELK-server-IP]:5601/app/kibana to check that the installation worked as expected.

-TODO: Answer the following questions to fill in the blanks:

-Which file is the playbook?
-Where do you copy it?
-Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?
-_Which URL do you navigate to in order to check that the ELK server is running?

-As a Bonus, provide the specific commands the user will need to run to download the playbook, update the files, etc.
+/etc/ansible/roles/filebeat-playbook.yml is the filebeat playbook.
+Copy it to /etc/ansible/[your_dir]/[your-playbook-name]

+/etc/ansible/files/metricbeat-playbook.yml is the metricbeat playbook.
+Copy it to /etc/ansible/[your_dir]/[your-playbook-name]

+update the /etc/ansible/hosts file. '[webservers]' and '[elk]' need to be updated with the IP of the web servers you want to run the playbooks on